zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 It is the year 2020.
 I was surprised that she still has to do lots of copy-paste routines and email Excel files around.
 My pride in being a developer wouldn't allow me, so I offered her that I will write a little program for her.
 Fortunately, with Keikai, I was able to do it in just 2 hours.

 First, I asked her to lay out what she wishes to see in Excel.
-Then, I grabbed currency data from internet and populated it to the desired cells.
+Then, I grabbed currency data from the internet and populated it to the desired cells.
 Next, I implemented page navigation to smoothen the workflow and finally I generated a report.
 That’s it!

 Let me describe in detail about how each step was done.